thijmennijdam/NevIR-reproducability/README.md

 uv run python eval_nevir.py --model "samaya-ai/promptriever-mistral-v0.1-7b-v1"
 ```

 And the rerankers, make sure to add a path to any previous result from bi-encoders.
-In our case which bi-encoder does not matter much as we are only reranking two documents:
+Example: ```--previous_results "results/castorini_repllama-v1-7b-lora-passage/NevIR_default_predictions.json"```.
+In our case which bi-encoder does not matter as we are only reranking two documents.:

 ```bash
 uv run python eval_nevir.py --model "jinaai/jina-reranker-v2-base-multilingual" --previous_results "path/to/results"
 uv run python eval_nevir.py --model "BAAI/bge-reranker-base" --previous_results "path/to/results"